ginstrom/paladin-novel/manuscript/chapter-02.md

 Pell appeared at his shoulder, his knife work quick and merciless.
 Prisoners poured from below like water through a broken dam, some still trailing chains, all desperate.
 Gond saw Pell and Sim reach the rail and leap over.

+Gond looked around and saw that the shouts had drawn attention.
+Four guards, armed and wary, were approaching from Jord's left.
+Jord, intent on bashing the skull of the guard he held, failed to see death approaching on his left.
+Gond butted the big man with his shoulder, moving him just enough that the nearest guard's blow was fouled in the lines, but not before Gond received a sharp blow to his left shoulder.

+"Get overboard!" shouted Gond.

 Then Gond and Jord were up and over.
 Cold water hit him like a physical blow, driving the air from his lungs.
 Almost before they hit the water, a crossbow string sang.
 Jord jerked, the bolt sprouting from his chest like a deadly flower.
 His eyes went wide, then dim.
 Slowly he began to sink, still chained to Gond's wrist.

 Gond felt himself borne down by the bulk of the big man.
+He felt an agonizing yank on his injured shoulder, and lost half a lungful of air from the stifled groan.
 The salt water burned his eyes and nose as he fought against Jord's dead weight.
 Quickly, he brought his blade down on Jord's wrist.
 Sawing desperately through sinew and bone, the water around them turning dark with blood.
 At last the hand was severed.
 Lungs bursting, pressure crushing his chest like iron bands, he struggled to reach the surface.
 His short sword tumbled away into the black depths as he clawed upward through the freezing water.

 Gond's head broke the surface and he took a gasping breath of cold air that tasted of salt and freedom.
 Around him, other bodies splashed into the waves—some went under immediately, dragged down by iron weights, their final gasps lost beneath the surface.
 Others surfaced, gasping and flailing, arms thrashing desperately against the pull of the sea.
 Crossbow bolts hissed through the air and struck the water all around the fleeing slaves with sharp splashes.
 He saw the woman who had been singing a lullaby struck in front of him, her eyes wide with shock before she sank immediately, the dark ocean swallowing her without a sound.

-Twenty yards ahead, Pell and Sim swam with steady strokes, still chained together but moving as if they'd practiced the maneuver.
-Their coordination spoke of quick thinking and natural teamwork.
+Twenty yards ahead, Pell and Sim swam with steady strokes, still wearing manacles but swimming strongly.

 The shore seemed impossibly distant, but Gond forced his aching arms to move.
+Left shoulder feeling like it was on fire, Gond found a stroke he could manage with his injury.
 Stroke after stroke, breath after ragged breath, until his knees scraped sand and he could crawl onto the beach.

 He collapsed face-first into wet sand, lungs burning, every muscle screaming.
 Nearby, Pell rolled onto his back and actually laughed—a breathless, disbelieving sound.